-Beef Stroganoff has always been one of my favorites, and I’m also crazy about Beef Burgundy.
+Beef stroganoff has always been one of my favorites, and I’m also crazy about beef burgundy.
 The other day I combined the two recipes and was it ever goooood.
 The whole family loved it…how often does that happen at your house?

-Kitchen Kop’s Beef Stroganoff Recipe
+The BEST Beef Stroganoff Recipe

-- Whatever veggie scraps you might have saved in a baggie in the freezer (Jeanne taught me that idea), like onions, celery, carrots, etc.
+- Whatever veggie scraps you might have saved in a baggie in the freezer Jeanne taught me that idea, like onions, celery, carrots, etc.

 - A few cloves of crushed garlic

 - 8 Tablespoons butter pastured butter is best

 - Half onion chopped

 - 2-3 garlic cloves chopped

 - 8 Tablespoons flour I use einkorn flour

 - 3 cups sour cream or plain yogurt, or more whole milk